Khaaz/portfolio/Structures/Base.md

 <a name="new_Base.Base_new"></a>

 #### new Base(axonClient)
-Creates an instance of Base.
+Creates an Instance of Base.

 | Param | Type |